Siim Roops

 Siim Roops (born 4 March 1986 in Tartu) is an Estonian footballer.

 Career

 He started his career in JK Tammeka Tartu.
 In 2007, he joined Valdres FK from FC Flora Tallinn.
 He later returned to Estonia and Flora Tallinn.
 He joined JK Viljandi Tulevik on loan, and later rejoined JK Tammeka.
 In 2012, he signed for FK Jerv in Norway.
+In 2014, he moved to Santos Tartu in Estonia.
+He subsequently joined FC Otepää in 2019, where he currently remains an active player.

 He plays the position of defender and is 1.82 m tall.

 International career

 He made his national team debut for Estonia on 3 February 2007 against Poland, becoming 200th player to play for the country.